Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/servers/cs-source.md

 :::note[Before you start]
 - Open TCP port 27015, UDP port 27015, and UDP port 27005
 - Keep a data folder mounted at /opt/cs-source inside the container
-- Anonymous Steam login usually works.
-If the install fails, set STEAM_USERNAME and STEAM_PASSWORD for an account that owns Counter-Strike: Source.
+- SteamCMD defaults to anonymous login.
+If download fails, set STEAM_USERNAME and STEAM_PASSWORD for an account that owns Counter-Strike: Source.
 Add STEAM_GUARD_CODE if Steam asks for it
 - Set CSS_GSLT if you want the server to show up in the public server browser
 :::